 Posterior Cruciate Ligament (PCL) Injury

 The posterior cruciate ligament (PCL) forms part of knee ligament injuries, affecting the back of the knee rather than the front.
-Like ACL injuries, PCL tears occur due to severe knee trauma, but the PCL is more resistant to force, making injuries less common.
+Like ACL injuries, PCL tears occur due to severe knee trauma, but because the PCL is more resistant to force, injuries are less common.
 Thus, PCL injuries are considered more complex to evaluate.

 Knee Bursitis